ToxicBakery/Resume-App/README.md

 Resume-App
 ==========

 I was offered an interview with Google so I wanted to do something to help stand out a bit.
 Thus, my Resume as an Android application.
-There is a lot I would like to change and add but given the time restraints on this, it was the best I could do.
+There is a lot I would like to change and add but given the time restraints this was the best I could do.

 ## Cost So Far
  * 25 Hours